Burnett01/sys-api/README.md

 As of version 0.2.0 you can create your own plugins apart from Core-Addons.
 This allows you to extend your API without changing Sys-API's source.

-Plugins can also act like middlware:
+Plugins can also act as middlware:
 ```coffeescript
 api = new API({
     'plugins.root' : '/home/plugins'